UK Small Grants Scheme

 How to apply

 Trustees of The Theatres Trust will meet in December 2016 to consider further Small Grants Scheme awards.
-Deadline for Round Nine applications is Midday on Wednesday 26 October 2016.
+Deadline for Round Nine applications is extended to Monday 31 October at 5pm.

 For any questions or more information please email email@example.com”.